Sponsored content

 As well as being low-risk, cataract surgery is also quick and painless.
 The procedure usually takes around 15 minutes (for both eyes) and, although you’ll remain awake, the eye area is numbed with a local anesthetic.
 In some cases, a sedative may also be given to make the process as stress-free as possible.
 Your surgeon will also check on your comfort throughout.

 Pain after cataract surgery is rare and it typically has a quick recovery time.
-Most people are able to go home the same day as their surgery, with feeling returning to the eyes within a few hours.
+Most people can go home on the same day as their surgery, with feeling returning to the eyes within a few hours.
 Side effects such as grittiness, watering, blurred vision, and double vision are normal but usually improve within a few days.
 Optegra says that 88% of their patients could carry out their normal activities a few days after treatment.

 Book your free consultation